ArmanMar97/mvc/readme.md

 ```
 createPostTable and createAdminTable methods will create post and admin tables respectively with all required columns <br>
 After creating admin table you should create admin user by createAdminUser method.
-Warning!
-Admin and Posts table shouldn't be named differently

 ---
 **WARNING!**